Fire and rescue services

 Iranian authorities are active in and closely monitor border areas with Iraq, Afghanistan and Pakistan.
 The security situation within 10km of the Iran-Iraq border is extremely dangerous.

 Do not visit military or nuclear sites; these are not always clearly marked.
+Even if you did so inadvertently, you can get arrested for venturing close to or taking photos of sensitive sites.
 Follow the advice of local authorities and monitor the media.

 Political developments in the region and local political tensions can trigger protests, demonstrations and vigils with little notice.
 Public protests and events that draw large groups of people can potentially turn violent.